andrew/ultimate-awesome/README.md

 - [awesome-semantic-tools](https://github.com/costezki/awesome-semantic-tools) - List of projects related to Ontology engineering and Semantic Web technologies that make a geek smile for they exist.
 - [awesome-ethereum](https://github.com/djphillyg/awesome-ethereum) - Resources for developing on the Ethereum ecosystem.
 - [awesome-grc-ai](https://github.com/ethanolivertroy/awesome-grc-ai) - Curated list of AI + GRC resources: AI governance frameworks and AI-powered compliance tools.
+- [awesome-startup-books](https://github.com/ever-works/awesome-startup-books) - A curated list of books for Startups.
 - [awesome-survey-papers](https://github.com/excitingtimes/awesome-survey-papers) - A collection of Survey Papers in Machine Learning.
 - [awesome-farm](https://github.com/farm-fe/awesome-farm) - A curated list of awesome things related to Farm .
 - [awesome-filecoin](https://github.com/filecoin-project/awesome-filecoin) - Curated list of useful resources for Filecoin.